 Doctoral Dissertation Nominations due to DGS.
 Students within 12-18 months of completion are eligible to apply.

 GRADUATION YEAR

 Student prepares for final oral exam.
 Request Graduation packet from the Graduate School.
-Complete the Reviewers Report from the Graduation packet.

-Submit thesis to readers at least 2 weeks before final exam
+Submit thesis to readers at least 2 weeks before final exam and schedule thesis defense with the graduate school 1 week in advance.